dsidlo/pyreparse/README.md

                for line in txt_file:
                    match_def, matched_fields = rtp.match(line)
             ```
-      2. With or without Callback, you can trigger logic when name-regexp fields match using...
+      2. With or without Callback, you can trigger logic when name-regexp fields match using (see [tests](src/pyreparse/tests/test_pyreparse.py) as an example)...
          1. ```
             with open(file_path, 'r') as txt_file:
                for line in txt_file: